Taiwanese Army on Phú Quốc Island: History

 However, the PRC’s Premier Zhou Enlai issued a diplomatic statement, accusing the French stationed in Vietnam of allowing the Nationalists to enter Vietnam.
 The agreement was then torn up and the repatriation of the Nationalist troops scrapped.
 After the disarmament of the troops, they were detained in Mông Dương and a coal mine near Hạ Long.
 Due to the uninhabited landscape, the Nationalist troops had to build houses themselves.

 After the outbreak of the Korean War, the United States and France repeatedly discussed the situation of the Nationalist Army in Vietnam.
 The US suggested they join France in the First Indochina War, but France was worried that this may spark PLA involvement in the war.

 In 1951, the French situation in northern Vietnam deteriorated and many French units withdrew south.
-The Nationalist troops were once again moved, this time to Phu Quoc island, hence the modern name.
+The Nationalist troops were once again moved, this time to Phu Quoc island, hence the modern name of the army.
 The 26th Army, however, was assigned to Cam Ranh Bay.
 Unfortunately, the two camps both lacked infrastructure, so the KMT forces could only build an army hospital and a Chinese school.
 Even though the international situation had by this point changed, France’s attitude towards the repatriation of the troops did not change - they remained under house arrest.
 On Christmas Day, 1951, the Nationalist Army on Phu Quoc Island and Cam Ranh Bay held a hunger strike.
 In response, the Ministry of Foreign Affairs of the Republic of China protested to France in January 1952.

 After the remaining Nationalist troops entered Phu Quoc Island, Chiang Kai-shek hoped that this military unit could enter mainland China from Vietnam during a counterattack of the mainland.
 The remnants of the army were merged.

 It was only until 1951, that Chiang Kai-shek said that Huang Chieh’s Vietnamese Army could come to Taiwan.
 In 1952, planning began for the repatriation of the troops - residences were built in numerous Taiwanese cities to accommodate troops after a potential repatriation.
 On June 2, 1952, the first batch of officers and soldiers arrived in Kaohsiung and were instantly incorporated into new army formations.